www.weldreality.com.

 are hundreds of thousands of global MIG welders who every day make believe they

-are SMA welders and use the SMA whip or skip techniques on their > 3 mm
+are stick welders and use the common stick, whip, skip and weave weld techniques on their > 3 mm

-thick, steel MIG welds.
-These poor souls, and their weld supervisors
+thick, steel MIG or flux cored welds.
+These poor souls, and their head in the sand weld supervisors

 and managers are simply not aware they are producing